riscv-admin/riscv-sde/README.md

 ## GitHub Pages

 This repo is configured to deploy to GitHub Pages on every push to `main` and on every YAML release.
 The Vite build sets `base` to `/riscv-sde/` when `GITHUB_PAGES=true`.

+To avoid browser CORS issues with GitHub release assets, the Pages workflow downloads the latest release YAML and places it in `public/` before building so the app can load `RVS_phase_rollup.yaml` from the same origin.

 ## YAML Release Workflow